biohackerellie/AppDev/README.md

-# GameDev stuff
+# AppDev stuff

-Slowly learning gamedev okkkkkkkkk
+As I slowly learn Programming, I'll add my projects in this repo :)